-Figure 9 - Influence of "Member years" on TripAdvisor score.
+Figure 10 - Influence of "Member years" on TripAdvisor score.

 The third most relevant feature for modeling score was the period of stay, in quarter fractions of a year.
-Figure 10 shows the seasonality effect on TripAdvisor score.
+Figure 11 shows the seasonality effect on TripAdvisor score.
 Several previous studies are found concluding that Las Vegas holds a seasonality effect on its tourism (e.g., Yang & Gu, 2012; Day et al., 2013).
-The visible effect on the bar plot is very small, almost negligible, with Sep-Nov reaching the peak of 4.37 of score, while Mar-May bottoms at 4.30.
-Nevertheless, by holding relevance above 10% for the model implicates its variation although small does affect TripAdvisor score and probably such influence gets amplified in aggregation with the remaining features.
+Considering Las Vegas is located in a hot desert, the colder months of autumn and winter tend to attract more tourists.
+Although the visible effect on the bar plot is very small, with Sep-Nov reaching the peak of 4.37 of score, while Mar-May bottoms at 4.30, by holding relevance above 10% for the model implicates its variation although small does affect TripAdvisor score and probably such influence gets confounded in aggregation with the remaining features.

-Figure 10 - Influence of "Period of stay" on TripAdvisor score.
+Figure 11 - Influence of "Period of stay" on TripAdvisor score.

 The number of rooms the hotel unit has is the fifth most relevant feature, although with a contribution of just 6.1% pales in comparison with the top four, all above 9% of relevance.
 Still, it is the most relevant feature in respect to hotel specifications.
-Figure 11 shows that smaller units tend to have better review scores.
+Figure 12 shows that smaller units tend to have better review scores.
 This effect is significant, with the average difference score between an hotel with 200 rooms and another with 3,800 reaching 0.4 points.
 The recent study by Jiménez et al. (2016) based on Spain and Portugal hotel units also found a similar relation: as the number of rooms increases, the TripAdvisor score decreases.
 Hotels smaller tend to offer a friendlier and non-crowd environment which may be promoted as an advantage against large resorts, suiting better tourists enjoying quiet stays inside the unit (Chambers, 2010).

-Figure 11 - Influence of "Nr.
+Figure 12 - Influence of "Nr.
 Rooms" on TripAdvisor score.

-Figure 12 displays the effect of the number of stars of the hotel on TripAdvisor score.
+Figure 13 displays the effect of the number of stars of the hotel on TripAdvisor score.
 The result is expected: the higher the number of stars, the higher the score.
 Las Vegas Strip hotels' range from three to five stars.
-Hu and Chen's (2016) study is aligned with the findings unveiled from Figure 12 in that hotel stars influence positively reviews' ratings.
+Hu and Chen's (2016) study is aligned with the findings unveiled from Figure 13 in that hotel stars influence positively reviews' ratings.

-Figure 12 - Influence of "Nr.
+Figure 13 - Influence of "Nr.
 Stars" on TripAdvisor score.

-The seventh most relevant feature is a surprise: the weekday when the review was published achieved a relevance of 5% (Figure 7).
-From Figure 13 it is possible to observe that the weekday influences directly TripAdvisor score in a range of 0.24 points (from 4.24 on Tuesday to 4.48 on Saturday).
+The seventh most relevant feature is a surprise: the weekday when the review was published achieved a relevance of 5% (Figure 8).
+From Figure 14 it is possible to observe that the weekday influences directly TripAdvisor score in a range of 0.24 points (from 4.24 on Tuesday to 4.48 on Saturday).
 The effect of seasonality is known in tourism, but the finding related to the influence of the weekday's of publication has no precedent in tourism.
 Furthermore, user feedback may vary a lot in terms of lag related to the period of stay, as some tourists provide feedback directly on sight, while others wait some days before writing the review.
 Nevertheless, other studies on social media have also found an influence of the weekday of publication on the impact of publishing contents, such as the finding by Moro et al. (2016b) on a company's Facebook posts.
-Seemingly reviews published near the weekend tend to receive better scores, as shown in Figure 13.
+Seemingly reviews published near the weekend tend to receive better scores, as shown in Figure 14.
+The ending of a week, with a restful weekend nearby and, particularly, Saturday, the first weekend day, are known to have a positive psycologically effect on people, and are also playing a role in granting scores on TripAdvisor (Ryan et al., 2010).

-Figure 13 - Influence of "Weekday" on TripAdvisor score.
+Figure 14 - Influence of "Weekday" on TripAdvisor score.